ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 ```
 Your code may look different!
 Just remember to be consistent with your naming and usage of variables in your templates!

-**Methods for Restaurants**

-- `getReviews` - This method should find the array of Review documents associated with the Restaurant calling the method (`this`) and call a callback function with an array of populated Reviews.
-Make sure to use `.populate` for this to replace the `userId` in the Review with the details of the actual user!
-This will be used in the restaurant page (created below).

-**Virtuals for Restaurants**

-- `averageRating` - this virtual should return the result of `totalScore / reviewCount` (1-5).
-Need a refresher on creating Mongoose virtuals?
-Take a look at [the documentation!](http://mongoosejs.com/docs/guide.html) - scroll down to "Virtuals."

-### Creating User Methods for Reviews 🍃 - `models/models.js (UserSchema)`
-The single method you will be creating for your User to fetch reviews will also use a callback to return its results.
-Likewise, make sure that when you call this in your routes, you are passing in a callback function to define _what happens_ when you get those results back.

-- `getReviews` - This method will query the Review documents for all reviews with the same User ID as the user calling `getReviews`, which you can identify by the `this` keyword.
-For this `getReviews`, you will `.populate` the Restaurant ID instead!

 ### Displaying Reviews on Profiles and Restaurants 🌋 - `views/singleRestaurant.hbs`, `views/singleProfile.hbs`